 List of awards

 American Prometheus is now on my list of favorite books.
-Find some of the awards it has won.
+Find some book details below.

 Reviews from Insiders: